 What Is Coaxial?

-A coax or coaxial cable is an electrical cable type that can be used for your Internet connection as well as satellite or cable television as well as cable Internet.
+A coax or coaxial cable is an electrical cable type that can be used for your Internet connection, satellite or cable television, and cable Internet.
 It’s characterized by having an inner conductor surrounded by a tubular insulating layer that is then covered by a tubular conducting shield.